jimmerioles/random-stoic-quotes-api/readme.md

-# Random Inspiring Quotes API
+# Random Stoic Quotes API
-This [JSON API v1](http://jsonapi.org) compliant Web API provides collection of inspiring quotes from notable individuals.
+This [JSON API v1](http://jsonapi.org) compliant Web API provides collection of stoic quotes from notable individuals.
 Please feel free to use the endpoint for your project.
-Available in https://random-inspiring-quotes-api.herokuapp.com
+Available in https://random-stoic-quotes-api.herokuapp.com

 Note: Heroku free dynos sleep after 30 minutes of inactivity so sometimes your first request might take a bit longer to receive response.